Difference-in-Differences with a Continuous Treatment: Baseline Case: A New Treatment with Two Periods

-For a binary treatment, the effect of being treated at all is the same as the effect of an ``increase" in treatment because both involve a change in the treatment variable from $D=0$ to $D=1$.
-But when the treatment can take more values, treated units experience different changes in the dose.
-Therefore, continuous/multi-valued treatments define more parameters of interest than binary ones.
-The treatment effect of dose level $d$ in time period $t$ for a given unit equals the potential outcomes when $D=d$ minus the untreated potential outcome: $Y_{t}(d) - Y_{t}(0)$.\footnote{We include $i$ subscripts for units in expressions that refer to sample quantities, but not in theoretical expressions of population quantities.
-We also sometimes refer to $Y_{t}(d) - Y_{t}(0)$ as the treatment effect function.} We also define that unit's causal response at $d$ as $Y_t'(d)$, the derivative of the potential outcome function,\footnote{This is a slight abuse of notation as we do not require $Y_t(d)$ to be differentiable, but rather we mean here the effect of a marginal change in the dose on a unit's outcome: $\lim_{h \to 0^+} \left(Y_t(d+h) - Y_t(d)\right)/h$.} (when $d$ is continuous) or as the difference in potential outcomes between adjacent doses, $Y_t(d_j) - Y_t(d_{j-1})$ (when $d$ is discrete).
-These two types of treatment effects---the \emph{level} of $Y_{t}(d) - Y_{t}(0)$ or its \emph{slope}, $Y^\prime_{t}(d)$---define the parameters of interest in this case, and connects to well-known results in the instrumental variables (IV) literature on multi-valued or continuous endogenous variables (\cite{angrist-imbens-1995}, \cite{angrist-graddy-imbens-2000}).
+The potential outcomes notation $Y_t(d)$ reflects that treatment can take many values, and so each unit can experience many types of causal effects.
+The \emph{level treatment effect} of dose $d$ in time period $t$ for a given unit is defined as its potential outcome when $D=d$ minus its untreated potential outcome: $Y_{t}(d) - Y_{t}(0)$.
+Level treatment effects measure the treatment effect at time $t$ from switching treatment dosage from $0$ to $d$.
+This is a straightforward extension of a binary ``treatment effect'' to a continuous ``treatment effect function'' or ``dose-response function.''

+But zero-treatment is not the only relevant counterfactual.
+We define a unit's \emph{causal response} at $d$ as $Y_t'(d)$, the derivative of the potential outcome with respect to dose $d$ (when the treatment is continuous),\footnote{This is a slight abuse of notation as we do not require $Y_{t}(d)$ to be differentiable (or even continuous), but rather we mean here the causal effect of a marginal increase in the dose on a unit's outcome: $\lim_{h \rightarrow 0^+} (Y_{t}(d+h) - Y_{t}(d))/h$.} or as the difference in potential outcomes between adjacent doses scaled by the difference in the doses, $\big(Y_t(d_j) - Y_t(d_{j-1})\big)\big/(d_j - d_{j-1})$ (when the treatment is discrete).
+Causal responses measure the treatment effect at time $t$ of a marginal increment of dose $d$.
+These two types of treatment effects---the level of $Y_{t}(d) - Y_{t}(0)$ or its slope, $Y^\prime_{t}(d)$---define unit-level causal parameters in continuous designs, and connect to results in the instrumental variables (IV) literature on multi-valued discrete or continuous endogenous variables (\cite{angrist-imbens-1995}, \cite{angrist-graddy-imbens-2000}).